Top 10 Reasons to Buy Wild-Caught U.S. Shrimp vs. Farm-Raised Imported Shrimp

 1 .
 GREAT FLAVOR AND TEXTURE PREFERRED BY CHEFS: Living free in the nutrient-rich Gulf and South Atlantic waters, our shrimp develop a naturally great taste and texture that leading chefs prefer.

 2 .
-CAUGHT SUSTAINABLY: Our shrimp fishermen and processors follow all of the United States government’s strict guidelines to ensure that shrimp are harvested in a manner which does not disturb or take away from their natural environment.
+CAUGHT SUSTAINABLY: Our shrimpers and processors follow all of the United States government’s strict guidelines to ensure that shrimp are harvested in a manner that does not disturb or take away from their natural environment.

 3 .
-SLIGHTLY LOWER IN SATURATED FAT THAN IMPORTS: The nutrition quality of the seafood largely depends on what the fish eats.
-Fish in the wild eat a natural diet and tend to be slightly lower in saturated fat than farm-raised varieties .
+SLIGHTLY LOWER IN SATURATED FAT THAN IMPORTS: The nutrition quality of seafood largely depends on what they eat.
+Shrimp in the wild eat a natural diet and tend to be slightly lower in saturated fat than farm-raised varieties .

 4 .
-FREE FROM VETERINARY DRUGS, INCLUDING ANTIBIOTICS: Most of the imported product is grown in aquaculture ponds that require introduction of a range of veterinary drugs, including antibiotics, to prevent and treat bacterial conditions.
-For example, shrimp farms employ chemical agents to control viral, bacterial, fungal, and other pathogens, induce plankton growth, and to inoculate shrimp larvae.
+FREE FROM VETERINARY DRUGS, INCLUDING ANTIBIOTICS: Most of the imported product is grown in aquaculture ponds that require the introduction of a range of veterinary drugs, including antibiotics, to prevent and treat bacterial conditions.
+For example, shrimp farms employ chemical agents to control viral, bacterial, fungal and other pathogens, induce plankton growth and inoculate shrimp larvae.

 6 .
-VERY LITTLE IMPORTED SEAFOOD IS TESTED BY FDA: In FY 2015, FDA examined only 2.2% of all imported seafood and tested only 0.1% of 1 million seafood import entry lines for illegal drugs.
+VERY LITTLE IMPORTED SEAFOOD IS TESTED BY THE FDA: In FY 2015, the United States Food and Drug Administration (FDA) examined only 2.2% of all imported seafood and tested only 0.1% of one million seafood import entry lines for illegal drugs.
 Of that 0.1%, 12% of shrimp tested positive for illegal drugs .
 In January 2019 alone the FDA rejected 32 shrimp entry lines from India, 26 of those due to banned antibiotics .

 7 .
 IMPORTS FROM INDIA HAVE EXPLODED DUE TO LOOSE U.S. INSPECTION: Recent problems with illegal drugs found in Indian shrimp vividly demonstrate the need for additional consumer protections.
 India’s shrimp production has seen massive increases over the past decade due primarily to millions in illegal subsidies and widespread use of illegal veterinary drugs to increase production.

 8 .
-WILD-CAUGHT SHRIMP DO NOT CONTRIBUTE TO ANTIBIOTIC RESISTANCE: AMR is one of the growing problems posed by drug use in aquaculture ponds.
-AMR prevents drugs from treating common microorganisms (bacteria, fungus, virus or parasite) in humans.
-AMR kills 29,500 Americans per year and is projected to kill 1 million Americans by 2050 .
+WILD-CAUGHT SHRIMP DO NOT CONTRIBUTE TO ANTIBIOTIC RESISTANCE: Antimicrobial resistance (AMR) is one of the growing problems posed by drug use in aquaculture ponds.
+AMR prevents drugs from treating common microorganisms (bacteria, fungus, viruses or parasites) in humans.
+AMR kills 29,500 Americans per year and is projected to kill one million Americans by 2050 .

 9 .
-WILD AMERICAN SHRIMP ARE CAUGHT WITHOUT USING SLAVE OR FORCED LABOR: According to the Department of Labor, forced labor and child forced labor are used in at least four countries supplying shrimp to the United States.
-A special application developed by the U.S. Department of Labor, “Sweat & Toil: Child Labor, Forced Labor, and Human Trafficking Around the World,” demonstrated that Bangladesh and Cambodia both use forced child labor, Burma uses forced labor, and Thailand uses both forced labor and forced child labor.
-ASPA has covered this topic in a prior blog.
+WILD AMERICAN SHRIMP ARE CAUGHT WITHOUT USING SLAVE OR FORCED LABOR: According to the Department of Labor, forced labor and forced child labor are used in at least four countries supplying shrimp to the United States.
+A special application developed by the U.S. Department of Labor, “Sweat & Toil: Child Labor, Forced Labor, and Human Trafficking Around the World,” demonstrated that Bangladesh and Cambodia both use forced child labor, Burma uses forced labor and Thailand uses both forced labor and forced child labor.
+For more information, Wild American Shrimp has covered this topic in a previous blog post.

 10 .
-SUPPORT AMERICAN WORKERS: When you purchase wild-caught, American shrimp, you’re not only supporting the local economy, you’re also supporting the continued livelihood of America’s Gulf Coast shrimping families.
-At the American Shrimp Processors Association, our members have been in the business for generations, passing down the torch through time to pass Gulf of Mexico shrimp to your table.
+SUPPORT AMERICAN WORKERS: When you purchase wild-caught American shrimp, you’re not only supporting the local economy, you’re also supporting the continued livelihood of America’s shrimping families.
+At the American Shrimp Processors Association (part of Wild American Shrimp), our members have been in the business for generations, passing down the torch through time to pass wild-caught American shrimp to your table.

-For more information on Wild American Shrimp, visit https://www.americanshrimp.com.
+For more information on Wild American Shrimp, explore our website!